-Among the projects from GA DECAL, is Georgia’s $5,000 Pre-K Classroom Grants.
-These $5,000 one-time Pre-K Grants are specifically allocated for the purchase of technology, instructional materials, and approved Pre-K curricula, as well as classroom furniture.
+Among the projects from GA DECAL, is Georgia’s $5,000 per Classroom Pre-K Grants.
+These $5,000 one-time Pre-K Classroom Grants are specifically allocated for the purchase of technology, instructional materials, and approved Pre-K curricula, as well as classroom furniture.
 These grants present an exciting opportunity for Pre-K providers around the state to procure crucial resources that get children in their care confident and ready for kindergarten.

 Our Pre-K providers play a vital role in resetting the stage during this post-pandemic era.
 The new class of students entering into the world of education may have escaped the weight of the Covid impact, but they will still need engaging resources within a joyful learning environment to succeed.

 The timeline for the Georgia Pre-K Grants is as follows: